DevOps Tools Engineer

 Key Knowledge Areas:

-• Use existing Docker images from a Docker registry
+• Use existing images from an OCI registry

 • Use Docker volumes for shared and persistent container storage